jbeasley123/ansible-playground/README.md

 # ansible-playground

-Flaws with existing server setup
+Flaws with existing server setup:

 Operating System - Ubuntu 12.04 LTS end of life April 2017, some packages out of support already: